xye7ei/metaparse/README.md

 The design of this module is inspired by [instaparse] in Clojure targeting at "native parsing".
 It is remarkable for

-* native structure to represent grammar rules
+* native structure representing grammar rules
     - no **literal string notations** like `"E = E + T"`, `"T = F"` etc.
 * rule semantics in *pure* Python
 * no [DSL][] feeling<sup>[2]</sup>